Martenfur/FmodForFoxes/README.md

 ## Playing some tunes!

-So, after you've set up everything, it's time to bop some pops, as kids say these days.
+So, after you've set everything up, it's time to bop some pops, as kids say these days.

 1. Find some sound file and import it into Content Pipeline.
 2. Select sound file and set its Build Action to Copy.